leonhandreke/hpswitch/README.md

 ## Status

-Currently, only a very small subset of the functionality of the switch CLI is implemented.
+Currently, only a very small subset of the functionality of the switch CLI is implemented, mostly related to dealing with IP addressing and different VLANs.

 `hpswitch` *should* be compatible with the 3500, 3500yl, 5400zl, 6200yl, 6600 and 8200zl switch series.
 However, it has so far only been tested with a 5406zl switch.
 If you can confirm compatibility with other switch models, please let me know!